HirakuSV/yuta/readme.md

 ## Additional info
 This bot has some more issues to fix; I'll soon fix them and it will be all ready!
-Also this bot is completely developed by me, yes me! uwu

 ### Thank you for reading/using my code!